Leaders dial up doomsday warning to kick-start climate talks

-GLASGOW, Scotland (AP) — World leaders turned up the heat and resorted to end-of-the-world rhetoric on Monday in an attempt to revive sputtering international climate negotiations.
+GLASGOW, Scotland (AP) — World leaders turned up the heat and resorted to end-of-the-world rhetoric on Monday in an attempt to bring new urgency to sputtering international climate negotiations.

 The metaphors were dramatic and mixed at the start of the talks, known as COP26.
 For British Prime Minister Boris Johnson, global warming was “a doomsday device” strapped to humanity.
 United Nations Secretary-General António Guterres told his colleagues that people are “digging our own graves.”
 And Barbados Prime Minister Mia Mottley, speaking for vulnerable island nations, added moral thunder, warning leaders not to “allow the path of greed and selfishness to sow the seeds of our common destruction.”

+"There’s no more time to sit back," Biden said in a more measured warning that also apologized for his predecessor's temporarily pulling the U.S. out of the historic 2015 Paris agreement, something he said put the country behind in its efforts.
+“Every day we delay, the cost of inaction increases.”

+In addition to coaxing big carbon-polluting nations to promise more stringent emission cuts, French President Emmanuel Macron said European nations now have to shift from promises to action.

-Johnson — who is hosting the summit in the Scottish city of Glasgow — likened an ever-warming Earth’s position to that of fictional secret agent James Bond: strapped to a bomb that will destroy the planet and trying to work out how to defuse it.
+Earlier, Johnson — who is hosting the summit in the Scottish city of Glasgow — likened an ever-warming Earth’s position to that of fictional secret agent James Bond: strapped to a bomb that will destroy the planet and trying to defuse it.

-He told leaders that the only difference now is that the “ticking doomsday device” is not fiction and “it’s one minute to midnight on that doomsday clock and we need to act now."
-The threat is climate change, triggered by the burning of coal, oil and natural gas, and he pointed out that it all started in Glasgow with James Watt's steam engine powered by coal.
+He told leaders that the only difference now is that the “ticking doomsday device” is not fiction and “it’s one minute to midnight on that doomsday clock."
+The threat now is climate change, triggered by the burning of coal, oil and natural gas, and he noted that it all started in Glasgow with James Watt's steam engine powered by coal.

+Johnson also pointed out that the more than 130 world leaders gathered for the leaders' summit portion of the U.N. climate conference had an average age of over 60, while the generations most harmed by climate change aren’t yet born.

 The other goals for the meeting are for rich nations to give poor nations $100 billion a year in climate aid and to reach an agreement to spend half of the money to adapt to worsening climate impacts.